olof-nord/bvg-traffic-information/README.md

 # BVG traffic information app

-This project makes use of the [BVG Verkehrsmeldungen API](https://www.bvg.de/de/Fahrinfo/Verkehrsmeldungen) to display the information in an appropriate form.
+This project aims to visualise available transport information in Berlin.

+## BVG
+Berliner Verkehrsbetriebe (German: "Berlin Transport Company") is is the main public transport company of Berlin, Germany.

 ## Tooling
 - [Angular](https://github.com/angular/angular) as a framework for building the web application